krenalis/krenalis/doc/src/developers/connectors/app/users-and-groups.md

 - `ctx`: The context, which is always non-nil.
 - `target`: Specifies whether user or group records should be returned.
 It can be either `Users` or `Groups`.
 - `ids`: Identifiers of the records to return.
 If `nil`, `Records` returns all records.
 - `lastChangeTime`: If not the zero time, return only the records that were created or modified at or after.
+The precision of `lastChangeTime` is limited to microseconds.
 - `properties`: Contains the names of the properties that must be returned for each record.
 The names correspond to the properties of the schema as returned by the `Schema` method.
 - `cursor`: Indicates the starting position for reading records.
 This is the cursor value from a previous call in a paginated query.
 For the first call, it is empty.